Why do we encourage clear game rules and boundaries?

 Rethink the Rules

-- Inventory the games available at recess by referencing the playground map to identify the game stations (i.e., which games are being played where).
+- Reference your playground map to inventory your recess games and identify the game stations (i.e., which games are being played where).
 If you don’t have a playground map, see the “Map your Playground” resource on Recess Lab to get started.

-- Write on poster paper up to three simple, clear rules for each game.
-Rules geared toward keeping the game simple and getting the greatest number of students to participate are best (e.g., for foursquare, only underhand serves, and the ball can only bounce once in a square)
+- Make posters that include three simple, clear rules for each game.
+Rules geared toward keeping the game simple and getting the greatest number of students to participate are best (e.g., for four square: only underhand serves, the ball can only bounce once in a square, etc.)

 - Write up to three actions that would send a student to the recycle line.